T20X/notes/low latency/lock-free.md

 A synchronization operation on one or more memory locations is either a consume operation, an acquire operation, a release operation, or both an acquire and release operation

+## full expression

+A full-expression is an expression that is not a subexpression of another expression.
+If a language construct is defined to produce an implicit call of a function, a use of the language construct is considered to be an expression for the purposes of this definition.
+A call to a destructor generated at the end of the lifetime of an object other than a temporary object is an implicit full-expression

+## value computations

+ value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation)

+## "evaluation"

+Evaluation of an expression (or a subexpression) in general includes both value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation) and initiation of side effects.

 ##  "is sequenced before"